swinslow/ll-explorer-py/docs/notes.md

 See, e.g., [Unicode Standard Annex #21: Case Mappings](https://www.unicode.org/reports/tr21/tr21-5.html):

 > "For example, the German character U+00DF "ß" _small letter sharp s_ expands when uppercased to the sequence of two characters "SS".
 This also occurs where there is no precomposed character corresponding to a case mapping, such as with U+0149 "ŉ" _latin small letter n preceded by apostrophe_."

+Note that the example above occurs when going from _lowercase_ to _uppercase_.
+In the other direction, there is at least one example where converting from _uppercase_ to _lowercase_ results in a longer string: "İ", see https://stackoverflow.com/questions/28683805/is-there-a-unicode-string-which-gets-longer-when-converted-to-lowercase.
+Testing in Python confirms that `"İ".lower()` increases the string size from 1 character to 2.

+Based on https://stackoverflow.com/questions/28695245/can-a-string-ever-get-shorter-when-converted-to-upper-lowercase, it appears that calling `str.lower()` on a string in CPython should never result in it getting _shorter_, so I'm not testing for that case at the moment.

 So, this conversion should go character-by-character, and adjust the character location mapping in **procmap** as needed.